 All configuration is completed via the GUI – the snapshot.properties file is no longer used.

-Snapshot has not supported data elements and capabilities introduced in the Learn platform since 9.1 SP 6 (such as Terms, Course Merge, and Institutional Hierarchy).
+Snapshot doesn’t support data elements and capabilities introduced in the Learn platform since 9.1 SP6.
+(E.g. Terms, Course Merge, and Institutional Hierarchy)

 HTTP POST delivers files to URLs on Learn secured with a username and password defined when setting up the Integration.

 All scheduling and automation is external to Learn.
 (No more Bb Consulting Controller)

 Posting of Files: cURL is one popular option for scripting procedures to POST files, but any technology that supports HTTPS POST of text files can be used.

 Snapshot modes (SNAPSHT, MANUAL, REMOVE) have been replaced with Framework operations (“Full Replace”, “Store”, and “Delete”).